BikashPandey17/pongai/README.md

 ## Info
 - Details of the modules that are already created :
-  Browser module for the game
+  Browser module for the game, gym module for q learnign(mountain car example)
-- Work done up until now - firebase deployment configs and browser deployment configs have been setup
+- Work done up until now - firebase deployment configs and browser deployment configs have been setup, qlearning module from gym
-- Modules To Be Created - pygame module(wip)
+- Modules To Be Created - pon env for custom observations
-- Work To Be Done - RL algos for AI
+- Work To Be Done - integrate the pygame module inside a custome environment for controlled observations

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.